Learn About Prostate Cancer

 HOW COMMON IS PROSTATE CANCER?

-Nearly 239,000 men are diagnosed with prostate cancer in the U.S. every year.
+Approximately 233,000 men are diagnosed with prostate cancer in the U.S. every year.
+Of these, an estimated 30,000 are advanced or aggressive forms of the disease.
 The disease claims almost 30,000 U.S. lives annually.

 Focus on the Risk Factors You Control